 It has the same 16.3MP APS-C X-Trans CMOS II sensor as the X100T and produces images that are 4892 x 3264 pixels.
 The lens is a fixed Fujinon 18.5mm f/2.8 (equivalent to 28mm in 35mm full-frame terms).

-Here’s a collection of sample images shot with the X70 to give a sense of how it performs under various conditions and with different types of shots.
+Here’s a selection of Fujifilm X70 photos I’ve taken to give a sense of how it performs under various conditions and with different types of shots.
 Things like different lighting conditions, at different ISOs and apertures, how much lens barrel distortion there is or isn’t, how to handle macro close-ups and landscapes, and so on.

-You can click on each image to get a full-size version.
+You can click on each image to get a full-size version for a closer look.

 Price & Availability of the Fujifilm X70

 Since I originally posted this, the X70 has been discontinued.
 The closest replacement is probably the X-E4.